dd32/td-gh-ex/readme.txt

 4. Complete all of the required inputs on the Catch Box Options page (in the WP admin panel) and click "Save Changes".

 == Changelog ==
+version 1.5.3
+* Removed rem in width, padding and margins, now only in font sizes css

 version 1.5.2
 * Added French translation fr_FR.po and fr_FR.mo